b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 1. Probability of an event is a proportion (or fraction) of times this event happens to the total amount of possible distinctive events.
 Example:
    $P(heads) = \frac{heads}{heads + tails} = \frac{1}{2} = 0.5$
 2. Probability of an impossible event is equal to 0.
-Probability of certain event is equal to 1.
+Probability of a certain event is equal to 1.
 So, the probability takes values between 0 (inclusive) and 1 (inclusive).
 3. Probabilities of the mutually exclusive complementary events add up